Brent Metcalf: 2008–2009

 Metcalf entered the 2009 NCAA Wrestling Championships with an unblemished 37–0 record and again garnered the number-one seed for the 149-pound weight class.
 He lost in the finals to Darrion Caldwell of NC State 11–6.
 As time expired in the match, Caldwell went to do a celebratory backflip and Metcalf pushed him in mid-air causing Caldwell to land dangerously on his back.
 The NCAA Wrestling Committee reprimanded Metcalf, issuing a news release that it "strongly believes the championships should not be tarnished by such acts."

 2009–2010

-Metcalf went undefeated during the regular season at 149 lb.
-Metcalf then lost to Lance Palmer from Ohio State in the Big 10 Championships when Metcalf, down by one considering riding time, failed to finish a deep single and was put to his back late in the third after a wild scramble.
-Palmer, a fellow four-time high-school state champion, had met and lost to Metcalf in 4 prior matches.
+Metcalf went undefeated during the regular season at 149-pounds.
+Metcalf then lost to Lance Palmer from Ohio State in the Big 10 Championships when Metcalf, down by one considering riding time, failed to finish a deep single and was put to his back late in the third period after a wild scramble.
+Palmer, a fellow four-time high-school state champion, had met and lost to Metcalf in four prior matches.
 Metcalf would avenge the loss by defeating Palmer 3–2 to capture his second NCAA championship.
 Metcalf finished his collegiate career with a record of 108-3 (.973).